 Out of my gluten-free journey comes the birth of Good For You Gluten Free and my life as a celiac disease educator and advocate.

-Good For You Gluten Free offers a place for me to share how I’m feeling, my delicious gluten-free recipes, and information to help others find their way as they navigate the gluten-free diet.
+Good For You Gluten Free offers a place for me to share how I’m feeling, my delicious gluten-free recipes, and information to help others find their way as they navigate the gluten-free landscape.

 While I have found my passion in the kitchen, it has been a learning process, no doubt.
-You’ll see that I now feel confident enough to create new recipes and beautifully designed gluten-free meal plans.
-(You can sample a free celiac disease meal plan.)
+You’ll see that I now feel confident enough to create new recipes and have become quite the expert in the kitchen.

 My other passion is sharing information that helps others manage their chronic symptoms and who desires health.
 I even wrote the book on restoring your health from celiac disease, Dear Gluten, It’s Not Me, It’s You.

 Also, since the birth of Good For You Gluten Free, I went back to school to study nutrition.
-I’m now a certified holistic nutrition and health coach and help others on their journey to become gluten-free and reclaim their health.
+I’m a certified holistic nutrition and health coach and Certified Gluten-Free Practitioner.
+I’m uniquely qualified to help others on their journey to become gluten-free and reclaim their health.

-I’ve become an outspoken advocate for celiac disease, the gluten-free diet and healthy living.
-I want everyone to think beyond the pillbox to see food as thy medicine and medicine as thy food.
+I’ve become an outspoken advocate for celiac disease, the gluten-free diet, and healthy living.
+I want everyone to think beyond the pillbox to see food as thy medicine.

 XO,